 After about 1,5 hours down you’ll find yourself at the river (camping Los Porteadores), you have two options to camp here and walk to Circo Glaciar without your backpack or keep walking (1,5 hours) till camping Neozelandes, which is near the glacier and camp there.
 We camped at Neozelandes, less crowded, there were 6 people including us, and with some beautiful views.

 4th day.
-Camping Neozelandes – Villa Cerro Castillo, 13km.
+Campamento Neozelandes – Villa Cerro Castillo, 13km.

 Last bit and only down, all the way to the road, about 3,5 hours and from there 1,5 hours to the village and campings.